JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-17-androidqgestures.md

   - navigation
   - gestures
 ---
 From Android Q onwards devices can now operate in a fully gestural system navigation mode.
-In that mode, there is no longer an on-screen back button, but users can instead swipe from both edges to navigate back.
+In that mode, there is no longer an on-screen back button, instead users can swipe from both edges to navigate back.

 In this blog post, we'll look at a case study on how we added support for these back gestures in the Philips Hue app.

 ## Unique Challenge
-At Philips Hue we've heavily optimized the information density so users can control a maximum amount of rooms/zones (cards) within one screen:
+At Philips Hue we've heavily optimized the information density so users can control the maximum amount of rooms/zones (cards) within one screen:

 ![Philips Hue home screen design]({{ site.url }}{{ site.baseurl }}/img/blog/androidqgestures/hue_homescreen.png){: .align-center .width-half}

-There are three main optimizations to make the maximum amount of cards fit:
+There are three main optimizations we made to allow the maximum amount of cards to fit:

 1. The brightness slider is aligned with the bottom of the card
 2. Card height is smaller when a room/zone is off
-3. Brightness slider only responds to swiping the handle, not clicking on a position in the slider.
-This is done to avoid confusion with a card click to enter a room/zone.
+3. Brightness slider only responds to swiping the thumb, not clicking on a position in the slider.
+This is done to avoid confusion when clicking on the card to enter a room/zone.

 Let's investigate how these created some unique challenges to prepare our app for Android Q gesture navigation.